Skip to Content

 Martial Eagle high up on a tree

-The Martial Eagle, Polemaetus bellicosus, stands as a formidable raptor within the diverse Accipitridae family.
-Inhabiting sub-Saharan Africa’s arid grasslands, scrublands, and sparsely wooded terrains, this eagle is noted for its impressive size.
+The martial eagle, Polemaetus bellicosus, is a formidable raptor within the diverse Accipitridae family.
+It inhabits sub-Saharan Africa’s arid grasslands, scrublands, and sparsely wooded terrains and is noted for its impressive size.
 With a length of up to 96 cm (37 inches) and weight reaching 6.5 kg (14 pounds), it is one of the largest birds of prey globally.

 Physical Attributes: